yagizdas/phi-delta/README.md

 - Multimodal (image) processing
 - Local file management and retrieval

 New tools can be added for further extensibility!

----

-## 🧪 Testing

-Tests for backend logic are in the `tests/` directory.
+Feel free to contribute.

 ---

 ## 📜 License